angry-tony/A-collection-of-OSS-tools/README.md

 * [ClusterSSH](https://github.com/duncs/clusterssh/wiki) - Make a change on many servers at the same time
 * [Corkscrew](http://www.agroman.net/corkscrew/) - Tunnel SSH through HTTP proxies
 * [Guacamole](http://guac-dev.org/) - Clientless (in-browser) remote desktop gateway, supports VNC, RDP, and SSH
-* [HPN-SSH](http://hpnssh.sourceforge.net/) - High performance ssh/scp WARNING: seems to disable encryption (null cypher)
+* [HPN-SSH](http://hpnssh.sourceforge.net/) - High performance ssh/scp (auth handshake is encrypted, data transfer is not)
 * [Keychain](http://www.funtoo.org/Keychain) - frontend to ssh-agent and ssh-add, reduces the number of times you have to type in your passphrase
 * [KiTTY](http://kitty.9bis.net/) - PuTTY fork with additional features
 * [Match](http://linux.die.net/man/5/sshd_config) - Creates a conditional block, great for controlling actions on a per-user and/or per-host basis